sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

         .create()
 ```

-In library, we can find two similar methods `set` and `supply`.
-The `set` method allows setting static value to the
+In the library, we can find two similar methods `set` and `supply`.
+The `set` method allows setting the static value to
+the
 object.
-The `supply` method will create new instance of value when setting fields.
-So in example below, all string will
+On the other hand, `supply` method will create a new instance of value when setting fields.
+So in the example
+below, all strings will
-have value `same-string`, but all the dates will differ from each-other:
+have the same value `same-string`, but all the dates will differ from each other:

 ```groovy
 def setSupply = Instancio.of(DeliveryItem.class)